burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * All data members should have the same access control
 * All data members are defined in the most base class or most derived class.

-If you want to operate with classes that allow work in low-level byte representation the class characteristic in which you should be interested is [trivially_copyable](https://en.cppreference.com/w/cpp/types/is_trivially_copyable).
+If you want to operate with classes that allow work in low-level byte representation, the class characteristic in which you should be interested is [trivially_copyable](https://en.cppreference.com/w/cpp/types/is_trivially_copyable).

 # Built-in Type Conversion